AlGepe/OmniSnippets_JS/docs/customJS/c2c/template.rst

    :alt: template
    :align: center

-After that, the calculator starts with the compulsory ``'use strict';`` statement.
+After that, the calculator starts with the optional ``'use strict';`` statement.
 Then we can see a common structure in which a block of comment describes what is (or should) appear right below it.
 Each block comment has a number assigned to it.

 The number might seem random, but for those experienced in the ways of cJS, they will know is the :ref:`Order of Execution<orderOfExecution>`.
 It indicates in which order that code is executed.
 So 3 will be executed before 4 and 7 will come after 6...
 I think you get it.